e-oj/Language-Classifier/README.md

 Two classification methods are used by this program.

 #### Decision Tree:
 A decision tree is built from the training data.
-Entropy is used as a measure of impurity in a test set, and the Information gain algorithm is used to split the data by features.
+Entropy is used as a measure of impurity in a given set, and the Information gain algorithm is used to split the data by features.
 The decision can be assigned a maximum depth to restrict its growth.

 ### Usage
 #### The program has two entry points in the root directory, accessible via the following commands: